 Continuing west on Metropolitan, we walked towards Kent St. to wander north along the Williamsburg waterfront.
 We planned our visit for a Saturday just so we could stop at the much talked- about Smorgasburg, an outdoor foodie market.
 We arrived hungry, and in time for lunch.
 So many fantastic choices, I wish we had room in our bellies for 2 meals there!
 The crowds make the wait for your food a little long ,but once you have collected your goodies, there are plenty of places to relax and eat.
 We chose a spot along the water with a view of midtown Manhattan.

 After lunch, we ambled back into Williamsburg along N. 7th St., and stopped in a few boutiques along the way.
 If you didn’t get your fill of yummy food at Smorgasburg, there are plenty of hip places to stop and eat along 7th.
-Of course we stopped at the always cool, artist designer and vintage market, Artists and Fleas.
+Of course we stopped at the always cool, artist designer and vintage market, Artists and Fleas and strolled on the main drag – Bedford Ave (mostly from Metropolitan to N. 12th).
 A left turn on Bedford or Driggs will take you right up to Mc Carren Park and pool.
 This enormous outdoor pool, right on the border of Williamsburg and Greenpoint, is a hot spot in BK on a hot summer day.
 We were there just as the cool weather rolled in from Hurricane Hermine, and got to enjoy the pool almost entirely to ourselves!

 Before going home, we detoured to the Brooklyn Art Library to see the Sketchbook Project on display right now.
 A must see for the artist in your house, the library shelves are lined with tens of thousands of sketchbooks from artists around the world!
 With the help of the librarians, you are free to search for sketchbooks using key words by subject or location of author.
 So many treasures to be discovered!